-After the war Alaskans considered moving the capital out of South-East Alaska to a more central location.
+After the war, Alaskans considered moving the capital out of South-East Alaska to a more central location.
 Anchorage was considered suitable with its central location, but poverty and lack of agreement prevented any action from being taken.
-The resolution to move the capital was put to vote in 1984 and 1996, but was defeated and is unlikely that the state government will ever physically move.
+Resolution to move the capital was put to vote in 1984 and 1996, but was defeated and is unlikely that the state government will ever physically move.

 The next whale we located was Flame.
-The humpback whales have patterns of black and white pigmentation and scars on the underside of their tails or flukes that are unique to each whale.
+Humpback whales have patterns of black and white pigmentation and scars on the underside of their tails or flukes that are unique to each whale.
 These black and white patterns are their bio-metric identification akin to our fingerprints.

 After watching the whales, Emily steered the boat to an island where over two hundred sea lions were sunbathing.
 The males had their heads up while the females and the cubs were all lying down like an arrangement of sausages on the beach.
 After watching the sea lions, Emily dropped us at the jetty to board a bus back to Juneau.

 Back at Juneau, we drove on Goldbelt Mount Roberts Tramway, a five-minute ride through the rain forest, from the cruise ship pier to the Mount Roberts at an elevation of 600 meter.
 It offered a breathtaking view of the cruise ships, the port and downtown Juneau as depicted in the images at the top.
 Mount Roberts Tramway is one of the most vertical tramways in the world.

 We came down on the tramway and decided to enjoy lunch at Juneau’s Twisted Fish Company, rather than going on board our ship anchored 100 meters away.
 This place was recommended to us by locals and it was worth it.
 We savoured a menu of salmon, halibut and clam, sourced straight from the docks.